neosrc-labs/neosrc/README.md

 ## How it works

-Neosrc authenticates with your GitHub account (read-only access to repos and PRs) and serves a reimagined PR review interface.
+Neosrc authenticates with your GitHub account and serves a reimagined PR review interface.
 The URL scheme mirrors GitHub's: `/{owner}/{repo}/pull/{number}`.

 ## Contributing